dennismbugua/dennismbugua.co.ke/README.md

 **Tech Stack** 🛠️

-Crafted with the potent combination of ReactJS, Tailwind and Sanity (previously backend done in my favorite - Django and deployed in Digital Ocean), this blog is more than just a platform; it's a canvas for dynamic interactions and robust content management.
+Crafted with the potent combination of NextJS, Tailwind and Sanity (previously backend done in my favorite - Django and deployed in Digital Ocean and ReactJS - what NextJS is built on), this blog is more than just a platform; it's a canvas for dynamic interactions and robust content management.
 It's a testament to the endless possibilities that technology offers.

 **Continuous Integration / Continuous Deployment (CI/CD)** 🔄